grow/grow/content/docs/markdown-extensions.md

 `​``
 ```

-To style the formatted code blocks you can use the pygments tool for generating themes.
-For example, to generate the default styles:
+To style the codehilite formatted code blocks you can use the pygments tool for generating themes.
+For example, to generate the default theme styles:

 ```bash
 pygmentize -S default -f html -a .codehilite > styles.css
 ```

-The codehilite extension can also be used to highlight specific lines:
+You can also highlight specific lines:

 ```md
 `​``js hl_lines="1"